 There are many ways to plan your estate and donate your assets if you want to serve a public cause through charitable donations.

 Charitable planning is a serious legal process that often involves large sums of money.

 Because of the financial implications of charitable planning, it’s important to find an experienced attorney who doesn’t cut corners and works hard to plan the best strategies for managing your assets.

 Slater & Zurz are seasoned attorneys who can get the job done in Cleveland and across Ohio.
 Call (440) 557-2861 today to consult with us about your charitable planning needs.

 Our expertise goes to work for you, streamlining and simplifying the planning process.
 You can feel confident that our attorneys are well-versed in all matters across charitable planning law.

 Slater & Zurz knows the ins and outs of charitable donations.
 Estate planning requires extensive knowledge and training.

-Slater & Zurz lawyers can advise you if you’re looking to make contributions to charity.
+Slater & Zurz probate lawyers in Cleveland can advise you if you want to contribute to charity.